jbaicoianu/deepzoom-nasa-utils/README.md

 Simple Deepzoom Image
 ---------------------
+For general high-resolution imagery.
+Generates all deepzoom levels and the matching XML descriptor file automatically.

     ./scripts/deepzoom.sh -w [width] -h [height] -s [tilesize] split [imagename]

 Mars Elevation
 --------------
+Mars elevation data is available in the MEGDR dataset, wich a resolution of up to 128 pixels per degree.
+This data is split into 12 files, so extra steps are needed to merge the panels together

     $ for F in megt*.img; do
         DIR=`basename ${F/.img/}`